SME IPO Listing – Funding option for SME

 - Sales of company should be approx. Rs 10 crore.
 This is as per experience, nowhere mentioned.

-What are the other requirements for listing on SME Exchange
+What are the other requirements for SME Listing IPO

 - It is mandatory for a company to have a website.

 - It is mandatory for the company to facilitate trading in demat securities and enter into an agreement with both the depositories.